Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Analysis

 We fit Eq. \ref{eq:lc} only to the early-time portion of the light curve.
 To differentiate between early-time and late-time emission, we set $t_{\rm late}=10t_{\rm fb}$, with $t_{\rm fb}$ the fallback time estimated for a star with a mass of 0.5~$M_\odot$.
 To compute the fallback time as a function of mass we adopt \citep[][]{Stone13}

 Here $M_*$ and $R_*$ are the stellar mass and radius, respectively.
-We use the black hole mass estimated from the $M_\bullet$-$\sigma$ relation using the \citet{Gultekin09} calibration and the velocity dispersion measurements reported in \citet{Wevers17} and Wevers et al. (2018 in prep).
+We use the black hole mass estimated from the $M_\bullet$-$\sigma$ relation using the \citet{Gultekin09} calibration and the velocity dispersion measurements reported in \citet{Wevers17,Wevers19}.
+For GALEX-D1-9 we adopt the measurement of the velocity dispersion of the entire galaxy (which is 24 km\,s$^{-1}$ larger than the dispersion obtained for the central extraction, indicating a large systematic uncertainty, likely due to the small angular size of this galaxy, see \citealt{Wevers19}).
 We indicate $t_{\rm late}$ with a vertical line in Figs.~\ref{fig:lcfit} \& \ref{fig:lcfitswift}.
 In most cases, the early-time data (i.e. $t<t_{\rm late}$) includes all points in the light curve prior to the {\it HST} observations.
 Besides our fits to the early-time data with the power-law index $p$ as a free parameter, we also estimate the parameters of our light curve model using the index fixed at $p=-5/3$.

-Since we use a single temperature to describe the TDF spectrum at any point in time, we can k-correct the multi-band light curves to a single (rest-frame) wavelength, $\lambda_0$.
+Since we use a single temperature to describe the TDF spectrum at any point in time, we can k-correct the multi-band light curves to a single (rest frame) wavelength, $\lambda_0$.
 In Figs.~\ref{fig:lcfit} and \ref{fig:lcfitswift} we show the results for $\lambda_0$=150~nm, using the mean temperature measured from the early-time data.
 This reference frequency is close to the effective wavelength of the{\it HST} FUV bands, thus minimizing the k-correction for the late-time observations.
 We also use our light curve model (Eq.~\ref{eq:lc}) to measure the temperature from the late-time data only.

 The very small dispersion between the multi-band light curves k-corrected to 150~nm (Figs.~\ref{fig:lcfit} and \ref{fig:lcfitswift}) testifies to the limited temperature evolution in TDF light curves.
 The flares have a well-defined mean temperature that can be measured accurately by combining multi-epoch observations.
 The typical uncertainty on the mean temperature is only 0.05~dex or smaller (Table~\ref{tab:prop}).
-For a blackbody spectrum with $T=5\times 10^4$~K observed at $z=0.1$, the spectral index\footnote{defined as $F_\nu \propto \nu^\alpha$.} is (1.5, 1.1, 0.6) for the ($u$, NUV, FUV) bands, respectively.
-We thus see that our observations are not on the Rayleigh-Jeans tail (ie, $\alpha = 2$) of the SED, and therefore the near-constant temperature we observe is not due to limited spectral evolution on this tail.
+For a blackbody spectrum with $T=5\times 10^4$~K observed at $z=0.1$, the spectral index\footnote{Defined as $F_\nu \propto \nu^\alpha$.} is (1.5, 1.1, 0.6) for the ($u$, NUV, FUV) bands, respectively.
+We thus see that our observations are not on the Rayleigh-Jeans tail (i.e. $\alpha = 2$) of the SED, and therefore the near-constant temperature we observe is not due to limited spectral evolution on this tail.